www.rematters.co.uk © 2011

 2017-2018 Bullying and Belief Project

-Our project this year is a joint project between our Adult, Student and Junior SACRE, which has come out discussions at all three meetings over the last 12 months.
-We want to produce some on-line supports that deal with the topic of religious bullying.
+Our project was a joint project between our Adult, Student and Junior SACRE, which has come out discussions at all three meetings over the previous 12 months.
+We wanted to produce some on-line supports that deal with the topic of religious bullying.
 This would include an on-line book of poems that young people themselves write about how to overcome this form of discrimination and inspire greater levels of solidarity and resilience in children and young people facing such issues, as well as raising the issue for people to think about.

 2016-2017 Religious Legacy Project